IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 Notice that these interfaces are parametrized by the generics mentioned [previously](#identifying-the-four-classes-to-use-in-generics).

 > [!TIP]
-> Implementing these classes may be the most challenging part of the process, as it requires to bridge the gap between the language-specific API of your sonar analyzer (that it usually poorly documented) and the engine primitives (that are not documented yet).
+> Implementing these classes may be the most challenging part of the process, as it requires to bridge the gap between the language-specific APIs (usually poorly documented) and the engine primitives (that are not documented yet).
 > Moreover, there is currently no proper way to test your engine implementation without writing detection rules (which will have to be done later).
 >
 > We therefore advise the following development process: try your best to implement these interfaces by reading their javadoc, understanding what they are supposed to do and checking how they were implemented for other languages.
-> Hopefully, your sonar analyzer has a relatively similar API as the others, and you can reuse parts of the code.
+> Hopefully, your parser has a relatively similar API as the others, and you can reuse parts of the code.
 >
 > Because you will not be able to immediately test your implementation, we advise you to start with a "basic" implementation of these interfaces: don't immediately try to handle all edge cases.
 > Later, once you will have [created the language module](#creating-a-new-language-module) and be able to write detection rules, you can write test rules and test files to make sure that your engine works as intended (i.e. correctly detects what is specified by the rule).